Entry 2018: ABB / 128 UCAS points

 You will develop a culturally sensitive understanding of the needs of women and their families, and gain theoretical understanding and skills in providing respectful and sensitive care for women in our multicultural society.

-The team of lecturers in the School of Midwifery and Reproductive Health are all experienced, registered midwives, who provide support in the practice environment.
+The team of lecturers in the School of Allied Health Professions and Midwifery are all experienced, registered midwives, who provide support in the practice environment.

 The programme is challenging, but has a high success rate for the students.